missionpinball/mpf-docs/docs/mechs/diverters/index.md

     MPF is able to move balls to where they need to be.

-Most diverters are held in their "on" position as long as their driver coil enabled, and then when they're disabled they return back to their off position.
+Most diverters are held in their "on" position as long as their driver coil is enabled, and then when they're disabled they return to their off position.
 That said, some are different.
-The Ringmaster has a motor which raises and lowers it, and drop targets have coils that are just pulsed to raise/lower them, so this is not a hard and fast rule.
+The Ringmaster in Cirqus Voltaire has a motor which raises and lowers it, and drop targets have coils that are just pulsed to raise/lower them.

 So based on all that, let's look at how the MPF actually handles diverters.
 At the most basic level, most diverters are just a coil, so